telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 The text of the filter operators displayed in the filter menu.

+> If `operators` are defined manually, then the default messages will be overridden too.
+If you would like to control the `operators` and still use the default messages, then you will need to retrieve them from the `FilterCell` prototype - `kendo.ui.FilterCell.fn.options.operators.{type}`, where type can be "string", "date", "number" and "enums".

 ### filterable.operators.string `Object`

 The texts of the filter operators displayed for columns bound to string fields.